MicrosoftDocs/windowsserverdocs/WindowsServerDocs/Pentnt.md

 ms.tgt_pltfrm: na
 ms.topic: article
 ms.assetid: c0455cd4-ad6b-4945-bcc8-ed621a00b530
+author: jaimeo
 ---
 # Pentnt
 Pentnt is deprecated, and is not guaranteed to be supported in future releases of Windows.

 This tool is included in Windows Server 2003.
 For more information see [Pentnt](https://technet.microsoft.com/library/cc755868(v=ws.10).aspx).